How to Round Numbers in Python

 • There are best practices for rounding with real-world data.

 Take the Quiz: Test your knowledge with our interactive “Rounding Numbers in Python” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz